West Palm Beach Tropics

 The West Palm Beach Tropics were one of the eight original franchises that began play in the Senior Professional Baseball Association in 1989.
 The club hired Dick Williams as manager and fielded a lineup that included slugger Dave Kingman and Rollie Fingers.
 The Tropics went 52-20 in the regular season and ran away with the Southern Division title.
 Ron Washington led the club's offense, hitting .359 with a league-high 73 RBI.
 Mickey Rivers hit .366 and Kingman added 8 homers.
-The pitching staff was led by Juan Eichelberger, who went 11-5 with a 2.90 ERA.
+The pitching staff was led by Juan Eichelberger, who went 11-5 with a 2.90 earned run average (ERA).
 Tim Stoddard also won 10 games for the club.

 Local Valentino Falcone (a former minor leaguer) ruptured a hamstring stealing second base (one game before opening day) depriving him of an eventual roster spot.

 Despite their regular season dominance, the Tropics lost 12-4 to the St. Petersburg Pelicans in the SPBA's initial championship game.

 The West Palm Beach Tropics returned for a second season, as a traveling team known as the Florida Tropics, however the team ceased operation when the league folded in December 1990.